MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 ---
 title: Troubleshoot Azure Event Hubs
 titleSuffix: Azure SDK for Java
-description: A troubleshooting guide for Events Hubs issues when you use the Azure SDK for Java ms.date: 09/07/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: Helps you troubleshoot Events Hubs issues when you use the Azure SDK for Java. ms.date: 09/07/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java